 The Dues.
-When a Sister first joins the Order the total cost for membership is fifteen dollars ($15.00), this covers the Annual dues ($10.00), and the Initiation Fee ($5.00).
-The yearly dues after this initial fee are ten dollars ($10.00) per year, this cost covers your Membership card, and a subscription to the National (The National Son) Newsletter.
+When a Sister first joins the Order the total cost for membership is four dollars ($4.00), this covers the Annual dues ($2.00), and the Initiation Fee ($2.00).
+The yearly dues after this initial fee are two dollars ($2.00) per year, this cost covers your Membership card, and a subscription to the National (The National Son) Newsletter.
 Membership Dues should be made out to the "Daughters of ‘98."

 The Application.
 To join the Order a paper application with the necessary documentation of your ancestry must be completed and submitted to the Fort.
 The following link will take you to a PDF Application.

 Where do I sent the Application?
-All applications for membership should be mailed with the necessary dues to the "Daughters of '98, 68323 Durango Road, Cathedral City, California 92234"
+All applications for membership should be mailed with the necessary dues to the "Daughters of '98, 32028 Mount Vernon Road, Rockwood, Michigan 48173"

 Copyright © 2009 to 2015; National Organization - Sons of Spanish American War Veterans